michaeltouati/ESVM/readme.md

 # ESVM units

-The code units consist in the commonly used electrostatic units : the electron mass for masses, the elementary charge $e$ for electrical charges, the inverse of the Langmuir plasma electron angular frequency for times, the Debye electron screening length and the average plasma electron density for spatial densities.
+The code units consist in the commonly used electrostatic units : the electron mass for masses, the elementary chargefor electrical charges, the inverse of the Langmuir plasma electron angular frequency for times, the Debye electron screening length and the average plasma electron density for spatial densities.
 The initial plasma electron velocity distribution standard deviation is therefore an important unit parameter of normalization since it fixes indirectly the space unit.

 # Compiling the code